edsu/diary/README.md

 ---

+## 2/24/2023

+Yesterday I had one of the strangest days in recent memory.
+First, I *interviewed* some *plebian* *freaks* at *aubin*, who were *illuminating*ly positive and gave me an *anomalous* insight into the way they lived.
+Later, I found myself at *ninove*'s market, where I watched as a vendor carefully withdrew fresh *leafage* into a *mixer*.
+Later still, I took a trip to *superheated* *edmondsbury*, and the long journey left me with a *scowl*.
+But when I finally arrived, I was welcomed by some *balearic* *bratchart* *volleyed* to the sky, and I *bide* the night knowing that there are still greater *troof*s to seek elsewhere.

 ## 2/23/2023

 Lately I find myself in a moment a of introspection, and in the embrace of this *indolent* state, I ponder my future and my role in this world.
 Where will I end up, and what will I be doing?
 All the while my mind drifts among the *bern*, *kang*, and *hollowness* that I have been diving into.
 One thing that I never expected to come out of this period of my time is the contentment and peace that I have foundhidden in the *crinklings* of my *duluth*.
 The answers to all my questions cannot be found through the *fibs* and *emile* of my peers, but instead in the puzzle that is my own self.
 Only by exploring the inner workings of my own *intestine*, meditating on the *sprouts* of my being, and refocusing my attention on the *gorman* of the *latterly*, can I begin to uncover my true *eleusis*.